CDCgov/data-exchange-hl7/local_libs/lib-dex-commons/COSMO_CLIENT_README.md

 ```

 ## Implementation:
-The <code>CosmosClient class</code>, found in the gov.cdc.dex.azure.cosmos package, is your primary gateway to interact
+The <code>CosmosClient</code> class, found in the gov.cdc.dex.azure.cosmos package, is your primary gateway to interact
 with Azure Cosmos DB.

 ### Key Initializations: